Anthropologist, social media guru, Icelandic nature and food enthusiast.

 Did you know that the Icelandic sheepdog is known for its fluffy coat, curled tail, pointy ears, cheerful character, loud bark and friendly matter?
 Well, now you do.
 Let's find out more!

-The Icelandic sheepdog is one of the totem animals of Iceland.
+There aren't a lot of Icelandic dog breeds in the world, but the Icelandic sheepdog is one of the totem animals of Iceland.
 Its cheerful character, loud bark, and thick coat make it the ideal companion for any Icelandic farmer.
 Especially if the farmer wants to herd their sheep, horses or cattle in large open fields in any weather!

 This famous spitz-type dog breed was brought to Iceland by the first Viking settlers.
 The breed has been in the country for over 1,100 years.
 That makes the Icelandic Sheepdog Iceland’s only native dog!